Alexa can now play your favorite song when you walk into a room

 Sensor activity can also be connected to Alexa Routines, allowing motion detection to trigger things like a favorite song or playlist, weather and news updates, or other actions.

-Device manufacturers can integrate the Contact and Motion Sensor API in order to bring the new feature to a smart home skills.
+Device manufacturers can integrate the Contact and Motion Sensor API in order to bring the new feature to a smart home skill.
 Owners of a SmartThings smart home hub or the Echo Plus, which comes with a built-in smart home hub, can also use the new feature.

 The API is currently limited to Zigbee-compatible contact and motion sensors from Sylvania and Centralite.
 Support for SmartThings sensors is coming soon, according to a blog post sharing the announcement today.